negarhonarvar/Machine-Learning/README.md

 ## Desicion Tree
-In this project, we aim to implement a decision tree from scratch for the purpose of multi-class classification in the following steps :
+In this project, I implemented a decision tree from scratch for the purpose of multi-class classification in the following steps :
 a.
-Implement a decision tree model.
+Implemented a decision tree model.
 b.
-Train this model on the given dataset and test the trained model with different hyperparameters.
+Trained this model on the given dataset and test the trained model with different hyperparameters.
 c.
-Using existing libraries, train Random Forest and Gradient Boosting models on this dataset.
-Then, train our models on 25%, 50%, 75%, and 100% of the data, and plot the Learning Curve separately for each.
+Using existing libraries, trained Random Forest and Gradient Boosting models on this dataset.
+Then, trained our models on 25%, 50%, 75%, and 100% of the data, and ploted the Learning Curve separately for each.
 The dataset provided includes the following features:

     Disease: The name of the disease or medical condition